docs

 |---|---|

 | Compliance posture | Does the vendor hold SOC 2 Type II?
 HITRUST?
-What is the current audit status?
-When is the next audit scheduled? |
+Current audit status, and when is the next one scheduled? |

-| Published SLAs | What is the contractual uptime commitment?
-What are the remedies for breaches?
-Is this written in the agreement? |
+| Published SLAs | What is the contractual uptime commitment, what are the remedies, and is it in the agreement? |

-| Integration capability | Can the platform connect to our data warehouse, existing clearinghouses, and EHR systems via API or HL7?
-What does the integration roadmap look like? |
+| Integration capability | Can it connect to our data warehouse, clearinghouses, and EHRs via API or HL7?
+What is the roadmap? |

-| Permission architecture | Can we tier permissions across billing-company admins, account managers, functional specialists, offshore staff, and client-facing read-only users in a single workspace? |
+| Permission architecture | Can we tier admins, account managers, functional specialists, offshore staff, and client read-only users in one workspace? |

-| Cross-practice denial routing | Show me a specialist working all their assigned practices' denials in one queue without practice-switching. |
+| Cross-practice denial routing | Show a specialist working all assigned practices' denials in one queue without practice-switching. |

-| Cross-practice reporting | Show me an AR aging report across all fifty practices with drill-down to a single practice and then to a single claim. |
+| Cross-practice reporting | Show AR aging across all fifty practices, drilling to one practice and then one claim. |

-| ERA volume handling | At 200 ERAs per day with typical exception rates, what does the posting queue look like?
+| ERA volume handling | At 200 ERAs/day with typical exception rates, what does the posting queue look like?
 How are PLB and recoupment lines surfaced? |

-| Enrollment management | How does the system track all active payer enrollment relationships across the full book with renewal dates? |
+| Enrollment management | How does it track all active payer enrollments across the book with renewal dates? |

-| Enterprise support | Who is the named support contact?
-What is the SLA-backed response time for critical issues? |
+| Enterprise support | Who is the named contact, and what is the SLA-backed response time for critical issues? |

-| Audit log scope | What PHI access events are logged?
-How long is the log retained?
-Can it be exported for a compliance audit? |
+| Audit log scope | Which PHI access events are logged, how long are they retained, and can they be exported for an audit? |

-| Migration from acquisition stack | How does the platform handle a billing company that arrived with three different prior systems?
+| Migration from acquisition stack | How does it handle a firm arriving with three prior systems?
 What is the legacy AR closeout approach? |

-| Vendor security questionnaire | Can the vendor complete a standard enterprise security questionnaire?
-How long does it take? |
+| Vendor security questionnaire | Can the vendor complete a standard enterprise security questionnaire, and how long does it take? |

 ---